Ant, Flea, & Tick Control Service in Omaha, NE

 Ticks are a safety issue for your family and pets.

-Our Flea & Tick Program provides 5 Applications during the summer months to help control blood feeding and parasitic fleas, ticks, and deer ticks from taking over your lawn!
-It is also effective for control of mosquitoes, ants, gnats, aphids, centipedes, chinch bugs, earwigs, millipedes, mites, spiders, whiteflies, and many other nuisance and non-beneficial insects.
+Our organic ant, flea, and tick control provides 5 applications during the summer months to help control blood feeding and parasitic fleas, ticks, and deer ticks from taking over your lawn!
+It is also effective for control of mosquitoes, ants, gnats, chiggers, aphids, centipedes, chinch bugs, earwigs, millipedes, mites, spiders, whiteflies, and many other nuisance and non-beneficial insects.
 The great thing is that it WILL NOT harm beneficial insects such as bees, butterflies, and even earthworms.
 (While this is a taxable item in Nebraska, we have included it in our pricing.)

-Best of all, we use a natural CEDAR OIL product that we have found works as well as–if not better than–any chemical control on the market.
-Cedar Oil is OMRI Certified Organic and EPA exempt…and it smells great, too.
+Best of all, we use an all natural CEDAR OIL product that we have found works as well as–if not better than–any chemical control on the market.
+It is a 25(b) exempt product that is in compliance with EPA regulations.
+That means it has an excellent safety profile when compared against harmful chemicals used to control ticks and other biting insects.
+And it smells great too!